Skip to main content

 What is an emergency tax code?

-W1, M1, or X means HMRC are taxing each pay period independently — usually due to a missing P45.
-Most resolve within 1-2 payslips, but unresolved emergency codes are a major source of overpayment.
+W1, M1 or X means HMRC are taxing each pay period independently, usually because your employer has no P45.
+Most resolve within one or two payslips, but unresolved emergency codes are a common source of overpayment.

 Why has my tax code changed?

-From April 2026 HMRC Dynamic Coding pushes new codes mid-year — new job, second job, company-car benefit added or removed, Marriage Allowance, untaxed interest projected.
-See the P2 letter decoder →
+From April 2026 HMRC Dynamic Coding pushes new codes mid-year for triggers such as a new job, second job, company-car benefit added or removed, Marriage Allowance, and untaxed interest projections.

 Sources

-Disclaimer: Estimates use UK tax bands and NI rates for the selected year.
-Educational guidance only — your actual deductions depend on full circumstances.
+Educational guidance only.
+Estimates use UK tax bands and NI rates for the selected year.
+Educational guidance only: your actual deductions depend on full circumstances.
 Always verify on your HMRC personal tax account or with a qualified adviser before making decisions.